-MHEC Academic Program Proposal Frederick Community College Health Sciences Associate of Science (A.S.)
-Degree New Degree Program
+MHEC Academic Program Proposal Frederick Community College Public Health Science Area of Concentration (within the proposed Health Sciences A.S. degree) New Area of Concentration

 A. Centrality to Institutional Mission and Planning Priorities:

 1. Provide a description of the program, including each area of concentration (if applicable), and how it relates to the institution's approved mission.